worldskills/worldskills-angular-lib/README.md

 | `worldskills-ng-ui` | `@worldskills/ng-ui` | Shared UI components built with PrimeNG + Tailwind |
 | `worldskills-ng-auth` | `@worldskills/ng-auth` | Auth providers and guards using `angular-oauth2-oidc` |

+The two libraries are intentionally separate:

+- **`@worldskills/ng-auth`** is a lightweight, stable package.
+Third-party applications that only need WorldSkills authentication can install it without pulling in any UI dependencies.
+It is expected to change only when upgrading Angular or addressing a security issue.
+- **`@worldskills/ng-ui`** can iterate freely on components, translations, and styles without triggering an auth release.
+Consumers can pin each library to its own version independently.

 ## Versioning guidelines

 The versioning is divided into 3 parts: MAJOR, MINOR, and PATCH.